Dr David Grumett (BA(Hons) MPhil PhD SFHEA)

 Research summary

 David's interests span theology, ethics and philosophy.
 He has published extensively on aspects of modern French Catholic theology, including the work of Henri de Lubac, Pierre Teilhard de Chardin, Maurice Blondel and Yves de Montcheuil.
-He has also produced work on theology and food, in which he seeks to recover and rearticulate a distinctively Christian ethics of eating for the present day.
+He has also produced work on theology and food, in which he seeks to recover and rearticulate a distinctively Christian ethics of eating for the present day, and on animal ethics.

 Current research interests

 David is currently working on aspects of sacred and secular material theology, including the Eucharist.
-He is always pleased to receive enquiries from potential research students wishing to work in these areas or in others reflected in his interests and publications.
-From 2019 to 2021, David is co-investigator on the AHRC-funded research project 'Christian Ethics of Farmed Animal Welfare'.-
+He is always pleased to receive enquiries from potential research students wishing to work in these areas or in others reflected in his interests and publications.-

 In: